Aboveground Petroleum Storage Act (APSA)

 Tier II - If the Qualified Facility has an individual aboveground petroleum tank with capacity greater than 5,000 gallons, the facility can prepare a self-certified SPCC Plan in accordance with all applicable requirements of 40 CFR Section 112.7 and subparts B or C.

-Facilities with greater than 10,000 gallons of aboveground petroleum tank capacity must have a registered P.E. review and certify the SPCC Plan.
+Facilities with greater than 10,000 gallons of oil in qualifying aboveground tank capacity must have a registered P.E. review and certify the SPCC Plan.

 or call 925-335-3200

-For questions regarding permits for the installation of an aboveground tank, contact the local fire agency.
+For questions regarding permits for the installation or modification of an aboveground tank, contact the local fire agency.